 I spent a lot of time in bed waiting, hoping for some recovery.

 Where had they all come from?
 The room was like a work of art.
-Everywhere I looked I saw new visualisations.
-Furniture and fittings changed their appearance; wallpaper changed its design, patterns emerged out of plainness.
+Everywhere I looked, I saw new visualisations.
+Furniture and fittings changed their appearance; wallpaper changed its design, and patterns emerged out of plainness.

 Faces, characters, objects – there was so much to look at.
-It was mesmerizing.
+It was mesmerising.
 It was magical.
-And the more I looked the more I saw.
+And the more I looked, the more I saw.

 I wish I could paint because I would have liked to have captured some of those images.
 They offered the possibility of creating something unique, of producing a real masterpiece.

-I have never been one for the taking of hallucinogenic drugs but I did wonder whether or not what I experienced was akin to having some kind of drug induced high.
-If it was, then I could now understand why such drugs might become addictive.
+I have never been one for the taking of hallucinogenic drugs, but I did wonder whether or not what I experienced was akin to having some kind of drug-induced high.
+If it were, then I could now understand why such drugs might become addictive.
 I wanted to keep looking at these images.
 I wanted to see what else there was to discover.

-It seems that there is a beautiful, unseen world out there that is just waiting to be found.
+It seems there is a beautiful, unseen world out there, just waiting to be found.

-After three days the migraines ceased and the colourful images disappeared.
-I don’t know whether this was because my brain either repaired itself or relearnt its old ways of thinking.
+After three days, the migraines ceased, and the colourful images disappeared.
+I don’t know whether this was because my brain either repaired itself or relearned its old ways of thinking.
 Nevertheless, normality, reality resumed.

-I am, of course, pleased to have regained my established thought processes and my dependable mental recall and agility but I am also rather disappointed to have lost my insight into this other world.
+I am, of course, pleased to have regained my established thought processes, dependable mental recall, and agility, but I am also rather disappointed to have lost my insight into this other world.

 I would have liked to have explored it more.
 I wish my migraines had allowed me more opportunity to make sense of it all.
-I would have liked to know whether any of my other senses had a heightened arousal.
-In this mental state could I have had a fresh appreciation of music and poetry?
+I would have liked to know whether any of my other senses were heightened.
+In this mental state, could I have had a fresh appreciation of music and poetry?
 Would I have been more able to discern the different flavours and aromas in a bottle of wine?
 Could I have become a more creative writer?

-I also wonder whether it is an ability to access this alternative world that distinguishes those people who have exceptional talents.
+I also wonder whether the ability to access this alternative world distinguishes those with exceptional talent.
 Is this what separates them from the masses?
 Is this what makes them different?
 Is this what makes them special?
 They have a vision that enables them to see things that others can’t.

 Unfortunately, my admission to this other world was only short-lived.
 But at least I have seen it.
 I know it’s there.
 I now know what I’m looking for.
 I now know what I want to find.